 What to do in Biot, a South of France town

-Once I arrived in Biot I beetled through ancient Les Place aux Arcades, the town square, which actually is the town rectangle, and completely atmospheric with dripping flowers and stone arches.
-I couldn’t stop.
-I was frantically searching for the Passage de la Bourgade.
+Once I arrived in Biot I beetled through ancient Les Place aux Arcades, the main town square, which actually is the town rectangle, and completely atmospheric with dripping flowers and stone arches.
+I couldn’t stop, however, as I was frantically searching for the Passage de la Bourgade.

 She waved around at a cluster of outdoor restaurants.
 “But these restaurants would be more congenial.”